madhusikha/madhusikha/README.md

 - 👋 Hi, I’m @madhusikha
 - 👀 I’m interested in Applications of Machine Learning, Deep Learning and Analysis of Datasets and inferring from the data.
 - 🌱 I’m currently pursuing Masters in Data Science from University at Buffalo.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any interesting applications in data science domain.
-- 📫 How to reach me ...
+- 📫 You can reach me in LinkedIn: https://www.linkedin.com/in/madhu-babu-sikha-ab43123a/

 <!---
 madhusikha/madhusikha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.